qala-io/java-course/docs/programme/maven.md

 So make sure your binary was built from the sources at hand.

 *Tip*: Often if we don't understand how things work instead of googling and guessing it's much (much!) easier to read the source code of the tool.
-Often the code is not simple and debugging is a real life saver.
+If the code is not simple - debugging becomes a real life saver.
 Have it as a habit to work with the sources of the tools instead of googling - you'll have a much better grip on the technologies.